rmarji/AI-Principles-Book/content/chapters/chapter-7.md

 - Practice judgment actively rather than deferring to AI recommendation
 - Reflect on what makes you valuable beyond what agents can replicate

 The goal is not to become a director of AI agents but to remain a human leader amplified by AI capabilities.
-Your authentic self—multiplied and extended, but never replaced.
+Your authentic self-multiplied and extended, but never replaced.

 ## Conclusion

 The promise of AI-enabled personal productivity extends far beyond saving time.
 It enables you to clone your best self across more contexts, more relationships, and more initiatives than you could possibly reach alone.

 The Multiplication Mindset shifts fundamental assumptions about what is possible.
-You are no longer constrained only by time—you can deploy attention and judgment across more activities than your hours allow.
+You are no longer constrained only by time-you can deploy attention and judgment across more activities than your hours allow.
 You can be present in contexts you cannot physically attend.
 You can maintain quality while expanding quantity because agents handle routine elements while you bring full attention to what genuinely requires your judgment.

 Time Mastery with AI transforms how you allocate your finite hours.
 AI-assisted audits reveal where time actually goes.
 Calendar optimization ensures your schedule reflects your priorities.
 Time leak elimination plugs the small losses that compound into significant waste.